| Benefits Outline================

 Feel Deeper Intimacy

-(versus aloneness, antagonism, disunion and isolation)
+(versus aloneness, antagonism, disunion and isolation)you will feel

 more intimacy and closeness.